curtisbridges/resume/resume.md

 ## About
 <!-- My rough version -->
 Seasoned software developer with over 20 years of experience in turning ideas into successful products.
-I can bring my 12 years of web development background and my knowledge of Node.js, Express.js, Angular, and MongoDB (MEAN stack) as well as a history of good user interface design to a team, delivering a quality product to market.
+I bring 12 years of web development background and my knowledge of Node.js, Express.js, Angular, and MongoDB (MEAN stack) as well as a history of user interface design, delivering a quality product.

 ## Skills
 **HTML, CSS, JavaScript, Node.js, Express.js, Angular, NoSQL, JSON, REST, Linux, Docker, AWS**